idno/known/docs/developers/plugins/pages.md

 itself, and the name of a class that inherits `\Idno\Common\Page` that will handle the route is supplied.

 !!! note "Note"
-    * Page route regular expressions start with a preceding slash ("/"), and should be agnostic about whether they end with a slash.
+    * Page route regular expressions start with a preceding slash ("/"), and should be agnostic about whether they end with a slash (i.e. end your regexp with "/?").
     * All page classes must extend `\Idno\Common\Page` and be stored in the `/Pages/` subfolder of your plugin.

 ### Defining a new page route